otrv4/otrv4/otrv4.md

 #### Receiving an encrypted data message

+If the version is 4:

   If the state is not `ENCRYPTED_MESSAGES`:

     * Inform the user that an unreadable encrypted message was received.
     * Reply with an Error Message with ERROR_1.

   Otherwise:

     * To validate the data message:
       * Verify the MAC tag.
       * Check if the message version is allowed.
       * Verify that the instance tags are consistent with those used in the DAKE.
       * Verify that the public ECDH key is on curve Ed448.
       * Verify that the public DH key is from the correct group.

     * If the message is not valid in any of the above steps, discard it and optionally pass along a warning to the user.

     * Use the ratchet id and the message id to compute the corresponding decryption key.
 Try to decrypt the message.

       * If the message cannot be decrypted and the `IGNORE_UNREADABLE` flag is not
       set:
         * Inform the user that an unreadable encrypted message was received.
         * Reply with an Error Message with ERROR_1.

       * If the message cannot be decrypted and the `IGNORE_UNREADABLE` flag is
       set:
         * Ignore it instead of producing an error or a notification to the user.

       * If the message can be decrypted:
         * Display the human-readable part (if it contains any) to the user.
 SMP TLVs should be addressed according to the SMP state machine.
         * Rotate root, chain and mix keys as appropriate.
-      * If the received message contains a TLV type 1 (Disconnected) [\[7\]](#references) forget all encryption keys for this correspondent and transition the state to `FINISHED`.
+        * If the received message contains a TLV type 1 (Disconnected) [TLV Types](#TLV-Types) forget all encryption keys for this correspondent and transition the state to `FINISHED`.

      * If you have not sent a message to this correspondent in some (configurable) time, send a "heartbeat" message.

+If the version is 3:

+  If msgstate is ENCRYPTED_MESSAGES:

+    * Verify the information (MAC, keyids, ctr value, etc.) in the message.
+    * If the verification succeeds:
+      * Decrypt the message and display the human-readable part (if non-empty) to the user.
+      * Update the D-H encryption keys, if necessary.
+      * If you have not sent a message to this correspondent in some (configurable) time, send a "heartbeat" message, consisting of a Data Message encoding an empty plaintext.
+The heartbeat message should have the IGNORE_UNREADABLE flag set.
+      * If the received message contains a TLV type 1, forget all encryption keys for this correspondent, and transition msgstate to FINISHED.
+    * Otherwise, inform the user that an unreadable encrypted message was received, and reply with an Error Message.

+  If msgstate is PLAINTEXT or FINISHED:

+    * Inform the user that an unreadable encrypted message was received, and reply with an Error Message.

 #### Receiving an Error Message